troutmanat/troutman-blog/source/articles/2011-02-10-hiring-those-who-know-why-they-work.html.markdown

 ---
 title: "An idea worth believing in: Hire people who know why they work, not why they want to work for you."
+description: "I would rather hire someone who self identifies with their work over someone who simply tries to describe what they think the job is about."
 date: 2011-02-10
 published: true
+tags: hiring
 ---

 I've done a lot of phone interviewing lately so the subject of